mindrash/metadevil/README.md

 ![metadevil](./docs/4c6874e7-ed4d-4834-a464-7561bad33cff.png)

 ## the process
 From a superset of dot com domain names, metadevil randomly parsed out 49,991 apex domains (also incuding www) that returned a 200 - 400 HTTP status code in the response.
 Hopefully there is good international variety across the set.
-Next, metadevil retrieved screenshots of 17,286 of these domains limited by the request timeout (metadevil doesn't have all day).
-With each screenshot metadevil modifies the image layering in elements and other attributes influenced by the metadata of the screenshot and from the HTTP response content including total number of cookies and total bytes recieved.
+Next, metadevil retrieved a glipse of 17,286 of these domains limited by the request timeout (metadevil doesn't have all day).
+With each glipse metadevil modifies the image layering in elements and other attributes influenced by the metadata of the glipse and from the HTTP response content including total number of cookies and total bytes recieved.
 See the attribute table below for more information about how the elements are influenced by the domain and their randomness.

 ### select domains
 Selecting the domains took ~8 hours and 26 minutes to randomly find 49,991 domains for the base set.
 There will be error conditions in producing the final 10,000, so we need a larger amount to account for these.